beaucarnes/freeCodeCamp/curriculum/challenges/english/10-python/basic-python/use-conditional-logic-with-if-statements.english.md

 ---
 id: 5c55e842103ae886fa3ba973
 title: Use Conditional Logic with If Statements
-challengeType: 1
+challengeType: 9
 ---

 ## Description
 <section id='description'>
 <code>If</code> statements are used to make decisions in code.
-The keyword <code>if</code> tells JavaScript to execute the code in the curly braces under certain conditions, defined in the parentheses.
+The keyword <code>if</code> tells Python to execute the code in the curly braces under certain conditions, defined in the parentheses.
 These conditions are known as <code>Boolean</code> conditions and they may only be <code>true</code> or <code>false</code>.
 When the condition evaluates to <code>true</code>, the program executes the statement inside the curly braces.
 When the Boolean condition evaluates to <code>false</code>, the statement inside the curly braces will not execute.
 <strong>Pseudocode</strong>
 <blockquote>if (<i>condition is true</i>) {<br>&nbsp;&nbsp;<i>statement is executed</i><br>}</blockquote>